Raúl Alfonsín: Foreign policy

 Argentina allied with Brazil, Uruguay and Peru, three countries that had also recently ended their local military dictatorships, to mediate in the conflict between the United States and Nicaragua.
 They created the Contadora support group, to support the Contadora group from South America.
-Both groups negotiated together, but ultimately failed because of the reluctance of both Nicaragua and the United States to change their positions.
-The group changed its scope later to discuss foreign debt and diplomacy with the United Kingdom in relation to the Falklands conflict.
+Both groups negotiated together but ultimately failed because of the reluctance of both Nicaragua and the United States to change their positions.
+The group changed its scope later to discuss foreign debt and diplomacy with the United Kingdom concerning the Falklands conflict.

 Initially, Alfonsín refused to foster diplomatic relations with the Brazilian military government, and only did so when the dictatorship ended and José Sarney became president.
 One of their initial concerns was to increase Argentine–Brazilian trade.
 Both presidents met in Foz do Iguaçu and issued a joint declaration about the peaceful use of nuclear power.
 A second meeting in Buenos Aires strengthened the trade agreements.
 Argentina and Brazil signed the Program of Integration and Economic Cooperation (PICE), and in 1988 both countries and Uruguay agreed to create a common market.
 This led to the 1991 Treaty of Asunción, that created the Mercosur.

-Alfonsín was the first Argentinean head of state to give an official visit to USSR.
+Alfonsín was the first Argentine head of state to give an official visit to the USSR.